 We received a second year of funding from MA DDS.

-We received seed-funding from MA State Department of Developmental Services (MA DDS) for our inclusive Memory Café program.
+We received seed-funding from MA State Department of Developmental Services (MA DDS) for our inclusive Memory Café in the Garden® program.

 Our outdoor Memory Café, a first in the USA, was mentioned in the 2016 book by Jytte Fogh Lokvig PhD, “The Alzheimer’s and Dementia Memory Café: How to Start and Succeed with Your Own Café.”